Frequently Asked Questions

 Will you prescribe medication if I need it?

-No. Psychotherapists and counsellors should not 'diagnose' medically related conditions and are not able to prescribe medication for clients.
+No. Psychotherapists and counsellors are not able to prescribe medication for clients.
 This would be the work of a psychiatrist, which is a differently trained field of expertise.
-If you feel that medication is something you need, then contact your GP in the first instance.
+If you feel that medication is something you need for your mental wellbeing, then contact your GP in the first instance.